University of Illinois Willard Airport

 - Provide for the sharing of facilities and make gates available at the Airport; and

 - Provide a sterile area following excessive tarmac delays for passengers who have not yet cleared

 University of Illinois Willard Airport has facility constraints that limit our ability to accommodate diverted flights or maintain the airport’s safe operation and strongly encourages aircraft operators to contact the Airport (see section labeled “Contact Information”) for prior coordination of diverted flights, except in the case of a declared in-flight emergency.
 Specific facility constraints include the following:

-- American Eagle Airlines is the sole commercial carrier present on the airport.
+- American Airlines and United Airlines are the commercial carriers present on the airport.
 Their personnel are present from 5:00 am to 10:00 pm local time daily.

 - Airport normal staffing hours are 8:00 am to 5:00 pm local time Mon-Fri.

 - Airport Crash Fire Rescue (CFR) is available 24/7

 Additional constraints are listed in Airport/Facility Directory record under University of Illinois Willard Airport (CMI).
 The University of Illinois Willard Airport issues NOTAMs regarding its ability to accommodate diverted flights to ensure the safe and efficient operation of the airport and its ability to serve the civil aviation needs of the public during irregular operations events.

 Name of Airport: University of Illinois Willard Airport

 Name and title of person preparing the plan: Steve Wanzek, Associate Director